annahedstroem/MERA-steering/README.md

 ### How to download datasets

-To download the datasets, please following the instructions [here](src/how-to-download-datasets.md).
+To download the datasets, please follow the instructions [here](src/how-to-download-datasets.md).

 #### Supported datasets and models